Back to Basics – Creating & Updating Your Resume

 - Education should include any courses that will appeal to employers from university degrees to professional qualifications, courses and tech certificates.

-- Your education can and should take centre stage on your resume if you are relatively new to the workplace as it’s more likely it is your education will get you a job.
+- Your education can and should take centre stage on your resume especially if you are relatively new to the workplace as it’s more likely it is your education will get you a job.
 So get that on the top of page one.

 - If you’ve been working and perhaps not got much further education then lead with your work experience.